 How Do Preapprovals And Prequalifications Affect Your Credit Score?

-When it comes to prequalification, most brokers won’t be running any credit checks as this is intended to give you a rough ballpark based on the assumption that the information you’ve provided is accurate and true.
+Prequalification is intended to give you an estimate based on the information you provided.
+A mortgage preapproval means that a lender has qualified you for a specific mortgage amount based on your credit history, and your income.
 Once you move to the preapproval process, you can expect a full credit check and detailed report to be pulled to ensure the information you provided for prequalifying, checks out as accurate.

 Is There An Advantage To Completing Both The Preapproval And Prequalification?